 Real Company Shit is continuing to looking beyond the SEO mindset (architecture, keywords, etc.) and really talking about what makes our client’s businesses work.
 The goal is to continue making businesses better for our clients, even if that’s recommending they spend some of their SEO budget elsewhere because it just makes more sense.
 It’s continuing to look out for the best interests of our clients and making sure they know we’re invested & passionate about them being successful.

-I also asked him how he stays on top of SEO in 2013, given how fast the industry has been evolving for the past few years and which are his go-to blogs, websites and authors.
+I also asked him how he stays on top of SEO in 2013, given how fast the industry has been evolving over the past few years and which are his go-to blogs, websites, and authors.

 It’s hard!
 There are so many tools coming out every day, great people blogging, and so many changes with Google.
 The best ways I’m trying to stay on top is :